ARE THERE CLINICAL EXPERIENCES DURING THE FIRST YEAR?

 WHEN IS THE APPLICATION DEADLINE?

-Application deadline is December 1st.
-Applications must be e-submitted to CASPA and verified by December 1st.
-All materials for the application must be e-submitted including recommendations, PA shadowing hours, clinical experience, and transcripts by December 1st.
-It is strongly encouraged to submit all materials before October 15th because there will be a rolling admission (the first interview session may be before the deadline) and it may take 4-6 weeks for CASPA to verify your application.
-Application will not be reviewed until completely verified.
+Application deadline is November 1st.
+Application, payments, transcripts, and at least two letters of evaluation must be received by 11:59 PM ET on the deadline date.
+To ensure items arrive on time, try to send all documents by September 1st.
+It is strongly encouraged to submit all materials early because there will be a rolling admission (the first interview session may be before the deadline) and it may take 4-6 weeks for CASPA to verify your application.
+Applications will be reviewed once complete.

 WHEN SHOULD I HAVE MY MATERIALS IN TO CASPA IN ORDER TO MEET THE DEADLINES?